josefz/rock-paper-scissors/README.md

 ## The actual game
 There are only two classes to handle the game flow: Game and Round.
 Each Game contains the current state of the app, stores user and computer points, draws, the round we are in, and a historic of games, which is not used at the moment but might be of help in a newer version... (who knows!)

 And then there are Rounds, which is just a class that generates a new simulation of the game, assigning a random choice to the computer and calculating who is the winner of that round.
-This is done by a very simple hashmap that we store in the game config, so we could easily change it if we suddenly decide that now rocks beats everyone!
+This is done by a very simple hashmap that we store in the game config, so we could easily change it if we suddenly decide that from now on rocks beats everyone!
 (Or...if we want to implement new items like lizard, spock, etc)

 ```
 winsAgainstMap: {